 Removing the old bunks

 When you have one side jacked up, remove the bolts that fasten the bunk to the bolster brackets and remove the bunk.
-If the fasteners are rusted and uncooperative, use a reciprocating saw with a metal blade to cut them off.
+If the fasteners are rusted and uncooperative, use a reciprocating saw with a metal blade or a hot wrench (acetylene torch) to cut them off.
 In any case, discard the old fasteners and replace them with new galvanized or stainless steel fasteners so they won’t be a problem the next time or for the next owner.

 Making new bunks